 Children affected by domestic abuse reflect their distress in a variety of ways.
 They may change their usual behaviour and become withdrawn, tired, start to wet the bed and have behavioural difficulties.
 They may not want to leave their house or may become reluctant to return.
 Others will excel, using their time in your care as a way to escape from their home life.
 None of these signs are exclusive to domestic abuse so when you are considering changes in behaviours and concerns about a child, think about whether domestic abuse may be a factor.

 What should I do if I suspect a family is affected by domestic abuse?
-Contact: SCHOOL TO INSERT LA CONTACT DETAILS:
+Contact: MASH 0345 155 1071 or in an emergency phone 999.

-If you are concerned about a child or young person in NAME OF LA please contact the Multi-Agency Safeguarding Hub (MASH) on INSERT TELEPHONE NUMBER or email INSERT EMAIL ADDRESS
+If you are concerned about a child or young person in Devon please contact the Multi-Agency Safeguarding Hub (MASH) on 0345 155 1071 or email mashsecure@devon.gov.uk or The emergency duty team 0845 6000 388.
+Incase of an emergency phone 999.

+If you are concerned about an adult (aged 16+) in Devon please complete the Risk Identification Checklist (Safelives DASH RIC) to identify the level of risk which support service to refer them too, and follow the advice on the MARAC page for all levels of risk.

-If you are concerned about an adult (aged 16+) in NAME OF LA please complete the Risk Identification Checklist (Safelives DASH RIC) to identify the level of risk which support service to refer them too, and follow the advice on the MARAC page for all levels of risk.
-SCHOOL TO REVIEW AND AMEND WITH OWN LA DETAILS
+If you are concerned about an adult (aged 16+) in Devon please complete the Risk Identification Checklist (Safelives DASH RIC) to identify the level of risk which support service to refer them too, and follow the advice on the MARAC page for all levels of risk.

+If you are concerned about a vulnerable adult please contact Devon Safeguarding Adults - 0345 1551 007

+Email: csc.caredirect@devon.gov.uk

-If you are concerned about a vulnerable adult please contact INSERT LA CONTACT DETAILS.
-In an emergency, please contact the Emergency Duty Service INSERT LA CONTACT DETAILS or email INSERT EMAIL ADDRESS.
+In an emergency, please contact the Emergency Duty Service 0345 6000 388 or email csc.caredirect@devon.gov.uk

-SCHOOL TO INSERT ANY OTHER LOCAL CHARITIES, ORGANISATIONS OR AGENCIES AS APPROPRIATE
+Domestic Abuse charity support: 0345 155 1074, admin.devon@splitz.org, www.splitz.org/devon

 SAFE (Stop Abuse For Everyone) is a charity based in Exeter providing help and support to children and families who have experienced domestic abuse and violence.
 Telephone 030 30 30 0112 or

 email hello@safe-services.org.uk (Monday to Friday, 9am – 5pm)